leadedge/SpoutRecorder/README.md

 ### Virtual audio filter

-To record system audio together with the video, a virtual audio device is used.
-Developed by [Roger Pack](https://github.com/rdp/virtual-audio-capture-grabber-device).
+To record system audio together with the video, a virtual audio device developed by [Roger Pack](https://github.com/rdp/virtual-audio-capture-grabber-device) is used.
 The device is a DirectShow filter and can be used with FFmpeg to record the audio.
 Register it using "VirtualAudioRegister.exe" in the "AUDIO" folder.

 ### Keyboard operation